anakin4747/dbg.vim/BUGS.md

 E5555: API call: Invalid window id: 1582
 ```
 This should be cleanly handled and provide an info message of the situation.

-## UpdateConfig fails since mkdir is not down on no config